gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-1/main.typ

 == Checking methods

-After the list of abstract and extending classes is generated, continue to the method to refine the results by filtering on methods.

-Filtering of the on both types of classes is done by the `check-methods`  method, which can be found in full in @check-methods.
+The list of abstract and extending class, is refined by filtering the results based on methods defined on the pair of abstract & extending class.
+Filtering is performed on both classes, this action is done by the `check-methods` method, which can be found in full in @check-methods.

-The inner of the method is surrounded with a `one` & `all`.

-Start by iterating the method declerations in the body using the method: `typedeclaration-method`, which retrieves all the `:bodyDeclerations` (=methods) in the body of the class, can be found in @bodydeclerations.
+The core of the method is surrounded by the logic operations: `one` & `all`, declaring that one valid result is required and all perations must succeed for all declared.
+The list of method declarations in a class is retrieved by using the logic query: `typedeclaration-method`, it retrieves all the `:bodyDeclarations` (methods) in the body of the given class, it can be found in @bodydeclarations

 === Abstract method

-The next step is checking if the retrieve method is an abstract method, the full method can be found in @is-abstract-method.
+Validating the retrieved method is an abstract method is the next step in finding Template Method patterns, the complete method can be found in @is-abstract-method.

 ==== Method Body

-The first step is checking what the content of the body of the method is, according to the pattern definition, a abstract method should be empty.

-The code can be found in @abstract-body, since the actual Java code can be two different examples as illustrated in @abstract-body-example.
+According to the pattern definition, the body of an abstract method must be empty.
+Java allows for multiple definitions of abstract methods as illustrated in @abstract-body-example.
+Detecting these two different examples must be managed and are explained in @abstract-body.

 #linebreak()
 #figure(